 Translated from Balochi by Fazal Baloch

 Fazal Baloch is a Balochi writer and translator.
 He has translated many Balochi poems and short stories into English.
 His translations have been featured in Pakistani Literature published by Pakistan Academy of Letters and in the form of books and anthologies.
-Fazal Baloch has the translation rights to Barakzai’s works and is in the process of bringing them out as a book.
+Fazal Baloch has the translation rights of Atta Shad from the publisher.

 PLEASE NOTE: ARTICLES CAN ONLY BE REPRODUCED IN OTHER SITES WITH DUE ACKNOWLEDGEMENT TO BORDERLESS JOURNAL